Basic Concepts

 Tools

-Tools extend agent capabilities by providing:
+Tools extend agent capabilities by providing:- External system integrations

 - Specialized functionality

-- Task-specific utilities
+- Job-specific utilities

 Tool Creation